serhataker/TaskinnMotors/README.md

 # TaskinnMotors
-## This repo about ny first professional project sercer-client metahdolgy with blazor component.
+## This repo about ny first professional project server-client metahdolgy with blazor component.